MonMog/MonMog/README.md

   -   Deployed a chatroom website where users can login and register and private message using an Ubuntu VM running on Oracle Cloud and with Apache2, Node.js and Mysql.
   -   Used Neataptic (Open-source JS implementation of the NEAT algorithm) to train an AI agent to play Pong using Javascript.
   -   Using VDOT's website and traffic information, automated updating a state map of VA to display accident related incidents using github actions and to record the accidents.
-  -   Locally hosted DeepseekR1-1.5B using ollama and had own Discord bot make API calls to take inputs from the chat and output the response.
+  -   Locally hosted MISTRAL using ollama and had own Discord bot make API calls to take inputs from the chat and output the response.
   -   Developed mods for a popular steam co-op game using Lua and UE4SS (an open-source software); surpassed 2,000 unique downloads.
   -   Implemented multiplayer in my Unreal Engine game using Steamworks SDK and API.
   -   Published multiple Roblox games using Lua.